postmanlabs/labs-docs/src/pages/docs/postman/collections/sharing-collections.md

 Select roles for collaborators in the workspace, and click **Save Roles**.

-> If you want to restore a collection to a workspace it's  been removed from, share it again.
+> If you want to restore a collection to a workspace it's  been removed from, share the collection again.
 If the collection is deleted and you need to restore access to it, you will need to [recover it](/docs/postman/collections/managing-collections/#recover-a-collection) first.

 ## Sharing collections with the Embed or Run In Postman button